roblanf/bacterialQ/analysis/tree_estimate/readme.md

 | Model diff | -4849.7630 | -4852.1010 | M+/T- |

 The table indicates that the new model achieved better BIC values under both the new tree and the GTDB reference tree.
 However, the new tree we obtained had worse BIC values compared to the reference tree.
 This suggests that while our new model better fits the alignment of the test set, the new tree does not.
-To check if this is caused by overfitting, tools(we estimate the new tree by FastTree with gamma rate option) or the difference between training and test dataset, we estimated a bunch of new trees to find the reason. v
+To check if this is caused by overfitting, tools(we estimate the new tree by FastTree with gamma rate option) or the difference between training and test dataset, we estimated a bunch of new trees to find the reason.
 ## More trees
 First, to obtain the best tree inference under the training set, we use the `-p` option in IQ-TREE to establish a separate partition for each site in the training set, allowing each partition to use an independent evolutionary model to infer a unified tree.
 We use the `-t` option to set the GTDB reference tree as the starting tree.
 We refer to this tree as `IQ_partition_genes`, and we consider it the best tree inference outside the reference tree.